 In principle, the convention applies equally to Northern Ireland, as DGN 8 on Post Devolution Primary Legislation Affecting Northern Ireland (available here) provides.
 However, very few legislative consent motions have ever been considered in the Northern Ireland Assembly, and in practice the power to give assent is usually exercised by the Northern Ireland Executive.

 One significant shortcoming of the convention is that, although it is recognised by the governments involved, it has never been endorsed by the UK Parliament, even by a motion or resolution.
+Following the recommendation of the Smith Commission, the convention is to be put on a statutory footing, and provision to do this is included in the 2015 Scotland bill (clause 2).
+A similar recommendation has been made for Wales following the St David’s Day process and is included in the Command paper Powers for a Purpose, Cm 9020.

 A House of Commons Library Briefing on the convention is available here.
 The Scotland Office’s account of it is set out here.
 That of the Scottish Government is here, and there’s information from the Scottish Government about its use here.
 The Scottish Parliament’s page about the working of legislative consent, with details of legislative consent memoranda submitted to it by the Scottish Government, is here.
 The National Assembly for Wales now tracks progress of LCMs here.